lupyuen/lupyuen.github.io/src/sourdough.md

     After each feeding, consistency should be like thick oatmeal.
 If it's too watery, skip the water.

--   Stir the Sourdough Starter with a chopstick (the blunt end) and keep cool in oven on metal rack.
+-   Stir the Sourdough Starter with a chopstick (the blunt end)

-    Place a [Freezer Pack](https://www.amazon.com/AmazonBasics-Reusable-Hard-Sided-Rectangular/dp/B07YX8SBJK/ref=sxin_18_trfobq2a_1_B07YX8SBJK) (wrapped in Dish Towel) on the Oven Rack if too warm.
-(Especially in Sunny Singapore)

-    Should see tiny bubbles in Sourdough Starter.

--   Sourdough Starter should double in size by next morning, ready for baking.
+-   Every Other Morning: Sourdough Starter should double in size by morning, ready for baking.

     [(See pic below)](https://lupyuen.github.io/images/sourdough2.jpg)